JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 **7. Transition Song**

 Children move to morning tea.
+After morning tea, children either have free play or learning activities (assigned by teacher in small or big groups).

 ---